 Two-Plane V8 Crankshaft Raw Forging

-Crankshafts at the upper end of the motorsport spectrum are manufactured from billet.
+Crankshafts at the upper end of the motorsport spectrum are manufactured from billets of high-grade alloy steel.
 Billet crankshafts are fully machined from a round bar ("billet") of the selected material (Figure 4).
 This method of manufacture provides extreme flexibility of design and allows rapid alterations to a design in search of optimal performance characteristics.
 In addition to the fully-machined surfaces, the billet process makes it much easier to locate the counterweights and journal webs exactly where the designer wants them to be.
 This process involves demanding machining operations, especially with regard to counterweight shaping and undercutting, rifle-drilling main and rod journals, and drilling lubrication passages.
 The availability of multi-axis, high-speed, high precision CNC machining equipment has made the carved-from-billet method quite cost-effective, and, together with exacting 3D-CAD and FEA design methodologies, has enabled the manufacture of extremely precise crankshafts which often require very little in the way of subsequent massaging for balance purposes.

 Billet Crankshaft Machining (Courtesy of Bryant Racing)